German Sternsingers, three wise man, Epiphany

 Elvis Presley in Bad Nauheim by Wikimedia

 When the King of Rock ‘n’ Roll reported to military duty on 1.Oct.1958 at the Ray Barracks near Bad Nauheim, the local press wrote: “So much noise around this howling Dervish”.
 A few days after Presley’s arrival, his father Vernon, his grandmother Minnie Mae and the two bodyguards followed.
-Elvis Presley most popular hits: On the cover of “A Big Hunk o’ Love” Elvis poses … Continue reading GI Elvis in Bad Nauheim, Germany
+On the cover of “A Big Hunk o’ Love” Elvis poses in front of the Bad … Continue reading Elvis Presley’s Army Days in Bad Nauheim

 German Rumtopf